Meet the Governors

 OfSTED Inspector +++ Makaton Signing +++ Teacher +++ Knowledge of Special Educationary Needs +++ Headteacher +++ Management Skills +++ IT Skills +++ Knowledge of Healthcare Services +++ Safeguarding Enforcement +++ Customer Service +++ Budgeting Adult Education +++ Chairing Meetings +++ Parent +++ Running a business +++ Conflict Resolution Drama +++ Supporting Vulnerable Families +++ Working with other Agencies +++ Problem Solving +++ Governor at other schools +++ Residential Trips Outdoor Pursuits +++ Environmental Studies +++ Volunteering +++ Arts and Crafts

 Hi - I'm John Apthomas.
-I’ve been a governor at Wild Bank Community School for eight years now and for the last five years I have been the Chair.
+I’ve been a governor at Wild Bank Community School for ten years now and for the last seven years I have been the Chair.
 Before I retired I had worked in education as a teacher, headteacher and Local Authority Inspector.
 I find it hugely rewarding to be part of the school community, working with the staff at school to give the children the very best education we can.
 The governors at school are a diverse group of people with one thing in common – a strong and deep commitment to the school and the children.
 Working with them on all the things we do can be complicated and sometimes challenging but always satisfying.
 It is tremendously fulfilling to know that we have made a bit of a difference.

 I’m Celeste Pettifer.
-I’m a Parent Governor at Wild Bank.
+Vice-chair at Wild Bank.
 I’ve always loved working with children, helping them achieve their best educationally, socially and emotionally.
 I almost trained to be a teacher but life took me down a different path.
 Being a Governor is a great way for me to be involved in school and I can fit it around my work.
 I gain skills as a Governor which are useful in my career and I am able to transfer knowledge from my work role to my work as a Governor.